-The ceremony was well attended by the representatives of all of the La Mesa Veterans Club's organizations, those that participated in the original building and dedication, representatives from other Veterans organizations, the Mayor of La Mesa, a Vietnam era Prisoner of War, and the general population numbering approximately 400 total.
-The ceremony was broadcast by KUSI led by Dave Scott.
-Donations for Memorial daily maintenance including flags may be made to Post 282.
-For major, future Memorial enhancements, donations may be made per the above referenced link.
+The rededication ceremony was well attended by the Commander, President, and members from all the La Mesa Veterans Club's organizations, those that participated in the original construction and dedication, representatives from the local chapter of the Vietnam Veterans Association, the Mayor of La Mesa, a Vietnam Prisoner of War, and the general population numbering approx. 400 total.
+The ceremony was broadcast by KUSI Television.

 Donations for Memorial expenses (flags, utilities, landscaping) may be made directly to La Mesa Post 282 (P.O.
 Box 265, La Mesa, CA 91944-0265).
 Donations for major, future enhancements may be made using the above link.